nyghtowl/Evergreen_Competition/README.md

 ## Overview

+UPDATE: Second simulated Kaggle competition at Zipfian.
+Won this competition at school and got like 26th place after submitting.

 For this competition we will be attempting to classify whether a page is "evergreen" or not.
 The Kaggle competition can be found here: [http://www.kaggle.com/c/stumbleupon](http://www.kaggle.com/c/stumbleupon).

 Feature extraction/engineering is one of the more subjective aspects of ML and often depends on experimentation and domain knowledge.
 It is here that we will hopefully learn some of its art.